 The definitive B-class designs went on to offer much of what was to come in terms of USN submarine design for the next few decades.
 By this time, the submarine would now come into its own in the inventory of the USN and other navies worldwide.
 The USN eventually set the vessel class apart from its "Torpedo Fleet" and formed its submarines into a new "Submarine Flotilla" group.

-1 x Gasoline-fueled engine developing 250 horsepower; 1 x electric engine delivering 50hp.
+1 x Gasoline-fueled engine developing 250 horsepower; 1 x electric engine generating 50 horsepower.

 2 x 457mm Torpedo Tubes with four torpedo reloads.

 The "Military Factory" name and MilitaryFactory.com logo are registered ® U.S. trademarks protected by all applicable domestic and international intellectual property laws.
 All written content, illustrations, and photography are unique to this website (unless where indicated) and not for reuse/reproduction in any form.
 Material presented throughout this website is for historical and entertainment value only and should not to be construed as usable for hardware restoration, maintenance, or general operation.
 We do not sell any of the items showcased on this site.
 Please direct all other inquiries to militaryfactory AT gmail.com.